Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 SmugMug Buys Flickr

-Flickr and SmugMug are both online photo sharing sites, but they serve different markets and needs.
+Flickr and SmugMug photo-sharing look like competing interests at first glance, but they serve different markets and needs.
 Flickr is a social media site where you upload your photos to share, either on the service with other photographers or using links to post your photos elsewhere on the Internet.

 SmugMug is a portfolio site and also a point of sale for photographers.
-This is where you create galleries of photos that you can share, either publicly or to a limited audience, and allow them to purchase your photos through the site.
+This is where you create SmugMug galleries of photos that you can share publicly or to a limited audience and allow them to purchase your photos through the site.
 SmugMug integrates with Bay Photo for prints or allows you to sell digital downloads.

 Flickr has a free version of the service supported by ads, but you can pay for an annual membership that provides more features and removes the ads for a relatively small fee.

-SmugMug isn't free, but it does offer a 14 free trial.
+Is SmugMug free?
+No, but it offers a 14 free trial.
 Other than that, you pay to use the service.
 SmugMug also takes a 15% cut of your online photo sales.

-That headline may upset some people who are still diehard fans of Flickr, but it's safe to say that Flickr's community diminished over the past few years.
-Different social media and photo sharing sites rose up to steal much of Flickr's thunder, and Flickr did little to nothing to remain competitive.
+That headline may upset some people who are still diehard fans of Flickr, but it’s safe to say that Flickr’s community has diminished over the past few years.
+Different social media and photo-sharing sites rose up to steal much of Flickr’s thunder, and Flickr did little to nothing to remain competitive.

 Facebook is a horrible place to post your photos due to the aggressive compression applied to your images, but people post there anyway.

-Because that's where everyone else is these days.
-Not everyone has a Flickr account because it primarily appeals to photographers.
+Because that’s where everyone else is these days, not everyone has a Flickr account because it primarily appeals to photographers.
 However, nearly everyone has a Facebook account.
-So you put up with horrible compression in order to potentially reach a wider audience.
+So you put up with horrible compression to potentially reach a wider audience.

 Another group of people embraced Instagram (which Facebook bought) for mostly the same reasons.
-With the rise of mobile phone photography, it was an easy and frictionless what to share photos in the moment.
+With the rise of mobile phone photography, it was easy and frictionless to share photos at the moment.

 That’s where the people are.

-Mark Zuckerberg's two days of testimony before Congress opened a lot of eyes about the price we pay for using Facebook and Instagram as a “free” service.
+Mark Zuckerberg’s two days of testimony before Congress opened many eyes to the price we pay for using Facebook and Instagram as a “free” service.

 These free social media sites are full of opportunities for us to reveal information about ourselves that Facebook and developers can mine to either sell us things or attempt to manipulate our opinions.